reasonwithoutrestraint/site/Topics.md

 - Unnecessary Linguistic disputes (meaning of racism, moral terms, free will, knowledge, atheism, etc.)
 - Unnecessary debates: when the truth of P is disagreed, but we agree that the truth of P reduces to S, and we agree on S

-Analyzing past works
+-- Topical --

+Criticisms of "public Intellectuals"
 - Past videos
-- Past philosophical works
 - Books from "Public Intellectuals"
 	- Sam Harris
 	- Stefan Molyneux
 	- Jordan Peterson

-Unspecified
-- Current Events
-- Programming Stuff
-- Old reddit posts
+Reviews/criticisms of actual intellectuals
+- Past philosophical works

 ## Empirical